dave256/dave256.github.io/attendance.md

 Attendance2 cannot import the attendance records from the original Attendance app since the internal data structures are completely different; however, you can export the names as a CSV file (using the Info Report on the report tab of the original Attendance app) and import that CSV file into the new app.
 If you were using the original app, it probably makes sense to start using the new Attendance2 app at the beginning of a new term/semester.

-The videos (links below) were made with an earlier version of iOS but the app has been updated to work with newer versions and the look and feel of the UI matches the look and feel of the newer versions of iOS.
+The videos (links below) were made with an earlier version of iOS (except of the three CSV videos made with iOS 11) but the app has been updated to work with newer versions and the look and feel of the UI matches the look and feel of the newer versions of iOS.

 * Introduction to Attendance2

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9s7m14t5LL4?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

+* CSV file creation and import (these were made with iOS 11)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WKX-Nwia5UA?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5fpP9HicMsM?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SI5PV3VlKc0?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 * QR and Bar Code scanning